Published: • 3 min read

-Microsoft is pretty upfront about the fact SQL Server doesn’t run natively on macOS.
-Back in college, I learned this the hard way.
-I bought a Windows license, spun up a VirtualBox VM on my 8GB MacBook Pro, and limped my way through installing SQL Server 2016 for a database class.
-It was miserable.
+Microsoft is clear that SQL Server doesn’t run natively on macOS.
+I learned this the hard way in college.
+I bought a Windows license, set up a VirtualBox VM on my 8GB MacBook Pro, and struggled through installing SQL Server 2016 for a database class.
+It was a painful experience.

 What is Docker?

-If you’ve used virtual machines, think of containers as a leaner, more efficient alternative.
-Instead of virtualizing hardware and running a full-blown OS for every instance, containers share the host system’s kernel and isolate the app at the process level.
-Basically in our case, it’s SQL Server in a pre-packaged box.
-Docker runs on Windows, Linux, and MacOS.
+If you’ve used virtual machines, think of containers as a lighter, more efficient option.
+Instead of virtualizing hardware and running a full OS for each instance, containers share the host system’s kernel and isolate the app at the process level.
+For our purposes, it’s SQL Server in a pre-packaged box.
+Docker runs on Windows, Linux, and macOS.

 Installing Docker

-Macs now come in two flavors: Intel and Apple Silicon.
-Docker Desktop supports both, but setup steps differ slightly.
-Follow the official Docker Desktop install guide and make sure to pick the version that matches your architecture.
+Macs come in two types: Intel and Apple Silicon.
+Docker Desktop supports both, but setup steps are a bit different.
+Follow the official Docker Desktop install guide and choose the version that matches your architecture.

-After installing, open Docker and either sign in or create a new account.
+After installing, open Docker and sign in or create a new account.

 Install SQL Server

-Actually deploying the SQL Server is incredibly easy, and why it’s worth it over a VM in this use case.
-Just open the Terminal and run the following commands:
+Deploying SQL Server is surprisingly easy, which is why it’s better than a VM for this use case.
+Just open Terminal and run these commands:

 docker version

-If that fails with -bash: docker: command not found, Docker may not be in your system’s PATH.
+If that fails with -bash: docker: command not found, Docker might not be in your system’s PATH.
 I fixed this with:

 sudo ln -s /Applications/Docker.app/Contents/Resources/bin/docker /usr/local/bin/docker